“I’ve invested in a piece of accounting software. It’s great and saves me so much time and money, meaning I don’t need an accountant now, right?’’

-While accounting apps can improve efficiency when it comes to keeping your finances on track, it doesn’t negate the need for a contractor accountant, and here’s why.
+While accounting apps can improve efficiency when it comes to keeping your finances on track, it doesn’t negate the need for an accountant, and here’s why.

 Your software won’t manage your accounts or do your bookkeeping.
 While it can simplify your costs and automate invoices, for example, an accounting app won’t take care of your tax responsibilities.

 As helpful as software can be, it won’t give you the personal touch that an accountant can.
-Contractor accountants will be able to offer you expert advice tailored towards your business – from guidance around how to minimise overheads, improve your profit margins and even grow your enterprise.
+Accountants will be able to offer you expert advice tailored towards your business – from guidance around how to minimise overheads, improve your profit margins and even grow your enterprise.

 Another advantage of having a trusted accountant is security.
-They are often an expert when it comes to tax regulations (at QAccounting it’s the IR35 legislation amongst others) and therefore will not only ensure you are compliant, but will be able to make you aware of, advise and prepare you for any tax changes that could affect your business.
+They are often an expert when it comes to tax regulations and, therefore, will not only ensure you are compliant but will be able to make you aware of, advise and prepare you for any tax changes that could affect your business.